homelab-2025/mongodb-ops-manager-local-playground/docker-compose/README.md

 # mongodb-ops-manager-local-playground

-This guide provides instructions to set up a local playground environment for MongoDB Ops Manager using Ubuntu 24.04 on wsl2.
+This guide provides instructions to set up a local playground environment for MongoDB Ops Manager using Docker Compose.

 ## Prerequisites